kyrillguba/Dissertation_Code/THIRD_PARTY_NOTICES.md

 This work is acknowledged as a methodological and software-design predecessor for predicting spatially adaptive regularisation maps and incorporating them into differentiable unrolled reconstruction algorithms.

-No source files from this repository are included in the vendored `src/third_party/` directory.

 ## 4. Datasets